node4j/node-repo-proxy/README.md

 downloads.
 The aim is that it can be used by various Java build plugins that downloads Node and uses Node in build processes.

-It's deployed for now on Heroku instance and can me accessed here:
+It's deployed for now on a Heroku instance and can be accessed here:

 * https://repo.node4j.org/